 - One million species of plants and animals are at risk of extinction according to a report by the United Nations which cites climate change as one of the causes.

-According to the UNEP Gap Report published last year, in order to limit the temperature rise to 1.5 degrees Celsius, global emissions must drop rapidly to 25 gigatons of carbon dioxide equivalent (Gt CO2e) by 2030; however, based on current climate commitments under the Paris Agreement, emissions are on track to be 56 Gt CO2e in 2030, over twice what they should be.
+According to the UNEP Gap Report published last year, in order to limit the temperature rise to 1.5 degrees Celsius as set out in the Paris Agreement, global emissions must drop rapidly to 25 gigatons of carbon dioxide equivalent (Gt CO2e) by 2030; however, based on current climate commitments under the Paris Agreement, emissions are on track to be 56 Gt CO2e in 2030, over twice what they should be.
 The full report can be found here and a summary of the report can be found here.

 A carbon footprint is the total GHG emissions caused directly and indirectly by an individual, organization or an event.
 It is calculating by summing the GHG emissions over the life of a product or a service – from manufacturing to delivery to use or consumption.
 The global warming potential of each GHG (its ability to trap heat) is expressed in units of carbon dioxide equivalents – CO2e.
 A typical U.S. household has a carbon footprint of 48t CO2e per year.
 You can calculate your carbon footprint at carbonfootprint.com.